 Stephen Henderson and I spoke at WDET on Martin Luther King Jr. Day about the Civil Rights Movement and its roots in black women’s demand for bodily integrity.
 We talked about Recy Taylor, Rosa Parks, and how the entire civil rights movement looks different when viewed through the lens of sexual violence, rape and resistance.
+My book, At the Dark End of the Street chronicles the history Stephen and I speak about.
 Listen here.

 Here’s a preview of our conversation:

 While accepting the Cecil B. Demille lifetime achievement award at the Golden Globes a week ago, Oprah Winfrey honored a couple of women who led with strength and conviction during the Civil Rights movement.

 One of those names is familiar to us, especially here in Detroit; Rosa Parks.

 The other name was less familiar; Recy Taylor.

 Taylor was raped in the mid 1940s by a group of white men in the Jim Crow south.
 Against all odds, Taylor pursued legal action against her rapists in Alabama.
 There was no conviction of the half a dozen men who raped her, but Taylor remained steadfast and outspoken about her ordeal.